BitcoinCacheMachine/BitcoinCacheMachine/README.md

 source ~/.bashrc
 ```

 Feel free to change the directory in which you store the BCM repository on your machine.
 Just update the `BCM_GIT_DIR` variable. `setup.sh` sets up your SDN Controller so that you can use Bitcoin Cache Machine's CLI.
+Since `setup.sh` modifies group membership, you will have to log out and log back in before the BCM CLI operates correctly.
 Running `bcm` at the terminal displays top-level commands.
 The first place you should look for help is the CLI `--help` menus, e.g., `bcm --help`.

 ## Deploying your own BCM Infrastructure

 After the BCM CLI is available, you can deploy your own infrastructure using the `bcm stack deploy` command.
 For example, to deploy `clightning` and all its dependencies including `bitcoind`, run the `bcm stack deploy clightning` command.

+## Documentation

+Documentation for BCM can be found on the [BCM Docs](https://www.bitcoincachemachine.org/docs/) public website.
+It's definitely an area that needs work.

 ## How to contribute

 Users wanting to contribute to the project may submit pull requests for review.
+Users wanting to contribute documentation can fork the BCM public website [here](https://github.com/BitcoinCacheMachine/bcmweb) and add blog posts in the `_posts` directory.
 A Keybase Team has been created for those wanting to discuss project ideas and coordinate.
 [Keybase Team for Bitcoin Cache Machine](https://keybase.io/team/btccachemachine)

 You can also donate to the development of BCM by sending Bitcoin (BTC) to the following address.